varunsh20/Chatbot-using-rasa/README.md

 # Chatbot-using-rasa

+Rasa is an open source machine learning framework for building AI assistants and chatbots

+Rasa NLU — This is the place, where rasa tries to understand User messages to detect Intent and Entity in your message.
+Rasa NLU has different components for recognizing intents and entities, most of which have some additional dependencies.

+Rasa Core — This is the place, where Rasa try to help you with contextual message flow.
+Based on User message, it can predict dialogue as a reply and can trigger Rasa Action Server.

 This chatbot is built using rasa framework.
-It can perform the following functions
+It can be used to perform the following functions:

 - provides the weather details of any city using OpenWeatherMap API
 - share trending news using newsapi whenever news asks for news